 - Allow children to help with preparing meals and shopping.

 - Teach some simple nutrition facts such as ‘milk keeps your bones strong’.

 Physical activity is an important part of good health.
-Try to encourage your child to do something active each day, play a game (Wii can be used indoors as well), be involved in a sport or play outside.
-For primary school children 60 minutes of activity is recommended each day, and no more than two hours of watching TV, DVDs or playing the ipad and computer games.
+Try to encourage your child to do something active each day, play a game (which can be used indoors as well), be involved in a sport or play outside.
+For primary school children, 60 minutes of activity is recommended each day, and no more than two hours of watching TV, DVDs or playing the iPad and computer games.